coredao-org/CoreDAO-Docs/docs/Node/validator/validator-election.md

       Where:
       * $$rHu$$ is the validator hash power rewards per unit;
       * $$rSu$$ is the CORE token staking rewards per unit;
-      * $$rBu$$ of **P<sub>n</sub>** is the BTC staking rewards per unit for delegator with PN BTC yield level
+      * $$rBu$$ of **P<sub>n</sub>** is the BTC staking rewards per unit for a delegator with PN BTC yield level
       * **Yield Multipliers:** Each boosted yield level has a specific multiplier (e,f,g,h, ..., etc) that is determined by a user's staking data as well as system dual staking settings.
-The settings are subject to change and are configurable through governance voting.
+The settings are subject to change and can be configured through governance voting.
 These calculations ensure proportional rewards are distributed based on individual contributions to a validator’s delegation pool.

 #### Impact of Dual Staking on BTC Rewards
 With the introduction of Dual Staking, BTC staking rewards are now tiered based on the amount of CORE staked relative to BTC.
 BTC rewards are no longer evenly distributed across all participants.
 Instead, they are allocated dynamically based on dual staking thresholds, with higher tiers generally receiving a greater proportion of the rewards.
 This tiered structure introduces variability in BTC staking returns, aligning incentives across the Core ecosystem while maintaining proportionality in reward distribution.